-Title: Director (appointed to Deputy Chair 24 August 2020)
+Title: Chair (appointed as Chair 20 April 2021)

 Qualifications: FCPHR

 MBA BMan MAICD AFIML JP (Qual)

 Experience and expertise: As an established board director and Senior Executive, Paula brings over 20 years' experience in various 'for profit' and 'for purpose' organisations.
 She has built her professional practice in Human Resources and Safety, always seeking to build capability and synergise the people experience with the overall business strategy.